-Mortality rates following a stroke or heart attack allow us to better understand the quality of acute care services provided for these two common conditions.
-We look at 30-day mortality rates after admission to hospital for ischaemic stroke, hemorrhagic stroke and acute myocardial infarction (AMI).
+Mortality rates following a stroke or heart attack allow us to better understand the quality of acute care services that are provided for these two common conditions.
+Here we look at 30-day mortality rates (mortality rates within 30 days of hospital admission) for ischaemic stroke, haemorrhagic stroke and acute myocardial infarction (AMI).

-Mortality rates, which can be used as a proxy for the quality of acute care, have been stable or declining over time in most of the countries included in the chart.
-In the UK, 30-day mortality after admission to hospital for ischaemic stroke (based on linked data) decreased rapidly from 17.1 per 100 patients in 2008 to 10.8 per 100 patients in 2013, but rates subsequently plateaued and still remain higher than most of the comparator countries.
-In 2015, Sweden's 30-day mortality rate for ischaemic stroke was the lowest at 7.7 per 100 patients and New Zealand's mortality rate was the highest at 12.2 per 100 patients.
+Mortality rates, which can be used as a proxy for the quality of acute stroke care, have been stable or declining over time in all of the Organisation for Economic Co-operation and Development (OECD) comparator countries.
+In the UK, 30-day mortality after admission to hospital for ischaemic stroke (based on linked data) decreased from 18.3 per 100 patients in 2008 to 11.6 per 100 patients in 2013, but the rate has since stayed roughly constant.
+In 2017, the UK had the second highest 30-day mortality rate of the comparator countries.
+New Zealand had the highest 30-day mortality rate at 12.2 per 100 patients, while the Netherlands’ mortality rate was the lowest at 5.7 per 100 patients.

-In the UK, the rate of 30-day mortality after admission to hospital for haemorrhagic stroke (based on linked data) decreased from 35.6 per 100 patients in 2008 to 28.5 per 100 patients in 2013, afterwhich rates plateaued at a level that was relatively high compared to other OECD countries.
-In 2015, the UK's mortality rate for haemorrhagic stroke was lower than that of Denmark (33.3 per 100 patients) and New Zealand (31.6 per 100 patients) but higher than that of Canada (27.3 per 100 patients), Spain (26.2 per 100 patients), and Finland (19.7 per 100 patients).
+While haemorrhagic strokes are less common than ischaemic strokes, they are generally more severe and have a higher mortality rate.
+In the UK, the 30-day mortality rate after admission to hospital for haemorrhagic stroke (based on linked data) decreased from 37.1 per 100 patients in 2008 to 30 per 100 patients in 2013, and has remained roughly constant since then.
+The UK’s mortality rate is relatively high compared to other OECD countries.
+In 2017, the UK’s mortality rate for haemorrhagic stroke was lower than that of Denmark (34.6 per 100 patients), but higher than that of Portugal (22.9 per 100 patients) and Sweden (23.1 per 100 patients).

-Though the decline in the mortality rate shown in the graphs is positive it is important to note that inaccuracies in routine data and differences in stroke care around the world make international comparisons challenging.
+Though the decline in mortality rates over time is positive, it is important to note that differences in routine data collection and stroke care around the world make international comparisons challenging.

-Similar to strokes, acute myocardial infarctions (AMIs) – or heart attacks – require early diagnosis and fast specialist treatment, together with cardiac rehabilitation in order to reduce the probability of recurrent heart attacks or death, and improve quality of life (National Institute for Cardiovascular Outcomes Research, 2013, 2014).
+Similar to strokes, acute myocardial infarctions (AMIs) require early diagnosis and fast specialist treatment, together with cardiac rehabilitation in order to reduce the probability of recurrent heart attacks or death, and improve quality of life.

 About this data